 This is a no-filter photo I took from my front yard with my phone, my aging iPhone 8.
 The Air Quality Index was a mind-boggling 224, which translates to “Very Unhealthy.”
 Regardless of your politics or poor opinion of your intellect, it’s becoming really hard to deny climate change at this point.
 Here’s another opportunity to do something for the greater good:

 If you can’t or don’t want to vote in person due to bad weather messing up your hair, hands too small to pull the lever, deadly global pandemics, race riots, or just feeling lazy, it’s your right as a citizen of the United States of America to request an absentee ballot.
 Just make sure you do it lickety-split.

 About fifteen years ago, when I moved back to New York after a few years in Brazil, I did a fair amount of couch-surfing.
-To offset my presence, I spent most of my free time not looking for freelance gigs or apartments in book shops.
-The Union Square Strand was my all-time favorite, but a little out of the way.
+I spent most of my free time not looking for freelance gigs or apartments in book shops to offset my presence.
+The Union Square Strand was my all-time favorite but a little out of the way.
 Westsider Books on Broadway between 80th & 81st on the Upper West Side was small and tight, reminiscent of some of the many small shops in my college town in North Carolina.
 But most of my time was spent in the Barnes and Noble a few blocks up from Westsider, on Broadway and 82nd.
 I want to say there were three levels in that particular store: magazines and lattés and on the upper level.

-I also recall trying to connect his work to David Carson, which I was never able to do.
+I also recall trying to connect his work to David Carson, which I could never do.
 Carson’s work always came across to me as accidental and slightly pretentious.
-While Venezky’s work quite the opposite; it appeared to be a laborious and deliberate act, taking a lot of care, patience, and time—everything in its place.
+While Venezky’s work was quite the opposite, it appeared to be a laborious and deliberate act, taking a lot of care, patience, and time—everything in its place.